munshidds/Car-damage-prediction_CNN/README.md

 # Car-damage-prediction_CNN

-in this project model will predict wether a car is damaged or not, and it wil show persontage of damaage
+in this project model will predict wether a car is damaged or not, and it wil show persontage of damage

-USES OF THIS PROJECT

-we can create a system like ola